heavyblotto/memorativa/docs/ii-application-design.md

 As play progresses, the AI will continue to guide the player with AI analysis to help the player synthesize concepts and ideas that arise from the relationships, replies and prompts.
 It will also ensure that the player attends to the entire ecosystem of the game.

 After a certain amount of game play, **symbolic lenses** become available to the player to better understand  memory houses and their concepts and relationships.
+Symbolic lenses work in conjunction with perspectives, further refining the player's experience.

-The first symbolic lens to unlock is the **astrological lens**.
+The first symbolic lens to unlock is the **astrological lens**, which begins a progressive disclosure of the various mechanics, symbols, times and durations associated with the astrological system.
+The use of the horoscope (progressively shown) is the primary symbolic chart for the symbolic lens.

-### Memory house categorization
+The player may ask the AI any questions about the game, the rules, the memory houses, the perspectives, the lenses, or the glass beads.
+He may ask about new or existing prompts or replies, or suggestions for new prompts and replies to add to the memory houses that could follow a long-term exploration or curation strategy.

+In this way, the AI prompts guide the player through advanced use of prompts, replies, and exploration of the classification system of the memory houses.

+## Memory houses

 The AI categorizes prompts, replies, relationships, and concepts according to the following properties: